Hey Hey!

 What does Gabzy look out for when collaborating with others?

-He highlighted that above all, he needs to be a fan of the artist he eventually collaborates with.
-With excitement and reverence, he explained that he was a big fan of Fireboy DML before he blew up, and he expressed to Fireboy DML that he was a big fan!
-For Gabzy, a love for their work is critical, as it will translate into their chemistry, and ultimately in the music they create.
+He highlighted that above all, he needs to be a “fan” of the artist he eventually collaborates with.
+With excitement and reverence, he explained that he was a big fan of Fireboy DML before he blew up, and he let Fireboy DML know that he loved his work!
+For Gabzy, a love for the persons work is critical, as it will translate into their chemistry, and ultimately in the music they create.
 The two would go on to make the smash song “So Much Sense”.

 Did Gabzy come into the industry knowing his sound was his niche?

-Gabzy highlighted that he was cognisant of a gap in the market within the Afrobeats soundscape for songs that conceptually explore emotions such as heartbreak (an experience which most/all go through).
+Gabzy revealed to us that he was cognisant of a gap in the market within the Afrobeats soundscape for songs that conceptually explore emotions such as heartbreak (an almost universal experience for humans!).
 He also was affirmed that his approach was working, as he knew there was a demand for his music, despite not dropping for 3 years.

 Images supplied by Afro Nation.